EU Studying Risk of Rare Inflammation After Using Covid-19 Vaccines

-The European Medicines Agency (EMA) said on Friday that it is analyzing whether there are risks of a rare problem of inflammation after inoculation with vaccines against Covid-19, after reporting a case involving the Pfizer/BioNTech vaccine.
+(Reuters) – The European Medicines Agency (EMA) said on Friday that it is examining whether there are risks of a rare problem of inflammation after inoculation with Covid-19 vaccines, after reporting a case involving the Pfizer vaccine/ BioNTech.

 The EMA safety committee is studying a case of multisystem inflammatory syndrome (MIS) after a 17-year-old young man from Denmark reported the problem, the regulatory agency said.